Best Rwanda Tours and Luxury Rwanda Gorilla tours

 Kabira Safaris packages are inclusive of Gorilla du tours, wildlife safaris, birding safaris, a hike to the Dian Fossey grave at the Karisoke Research Centre, chimpanzee tracking in Nyungwe Forest as well as canopy walk on Nyungwe Forest National Park.
 Our tours stretch further to the Kigali city tour, a visit to Lake Kivu and tour to the local markets and communities.

-6 Best Unique things to do on tour du Rwanda and Tourists Attractions
+6 Unique things to do in Rwanda and Best Tourists Attractions

 Small in size and easy to travel around the country, Rwanda has ideally dealt with her tragic past and welcomed tourists for several activities in the country.